Nikolaj Majorov: Career

+Singles skating

 Early years

 Majorov began learning to skate in 2002.
 He competed in the advanced novice ranks through February 2015.
 His junior international debut came in October 2015 at the International Cup of Nice.
-He placed 31st at the 2017 World Junior Championships in Taipei, Taiwan.
+He placed thirty-first at the 2017 World Junior Championships in Taipei, Taiwan.

-On the junior level, he is the 2016 Swedish junior national champion, a two-time Nordics champion (2016, 2017), and represented his country at the 2019 World Junior Championships, advancing to the free skate.
+At the junior level, he is the 2016 Swedish junior national champion, a two-time Nordics champion (2016, 2017), and represented his country at the 2019 World Junior Championships.

 2018–2019 season

-Majorov made his senior international debut in October at the 2018 CS Finlandia Trophy.
-He won silver in the senior men's category in the Swedish Championships in December.
+Majorov made his senior international debut in October at the 2018 Finlandia Trophy.
+He won silver at the Swedish Championships in December.
 Along with his brother, he was assigned to the 2019 European Championships, which took place in January in Minsk, Belarus.
-He placed twenty-seventh in the short program and did not advance further.
+He placed twenty-seventh in the short program, but did not advance further.

 In March, Majorov qualified to the final segment at the 2019 World Junior Championships in Zagreb, Croatia.
 He ranked twenty-third in the short program, twentieth in the free skate, and twenty-first overall.

 2019–2020 season

-Majorov started his season at the 2019 CS Nebelhorn Trophy, where he placed eighth.
-His season continued at the 2019 CS Warsaw Cup, where he placed eleventh.
+Majorov started his season at the 2019 Nebelhorn Trophy, where he placed eighth.
+His season continued at the 2019 Warsaw Cup, where he placed eleventh.
 He won his first Swedish national title in December.
 He was named to the 2019 European Figure Skating Championships, where he placed fifteenth.
-Majorov was assigned to make his World Championship debut in Montreal, but the championships were cancelled as a result of the coronavirus pandemic.
+Majorov was assigned to make his World Championship debut in Montreal, Canada, but the championships were cancelled as a result of the COVID-19 pandemic.

 2020–2021 season

-Majorov started his season off at the 2020 CS Nebelhorn Trophy, which, due to the pandemic, was attended only by skaters from and training in Europe.
+Majorov started his season off at the 2020 Nebelhorn Trophy, which, due to the pandemic, was attended only by skaters in Europe.
 Sixth in the short program, he scored a personal best in the free skate and won the bronze medal.
 He was assigned to make his Grand Prix debut at the 2020 Internationaux de France, but this event was cancelled as a result of the pandemic.

-He participated at the 2021 World Championships, held in his home country, where he placed twentieth in the short program and twenty-third in the free program to finish twenty-third overall.
-This result qualified a men's place for Sweden at the 2022 Winter Olympics in Beijing.
-In the free skate, he became the first Swede to land a quadruple Salchow jump (named after Swedish Olympic and World champion Ulrich Salchow) in competition.
+He participated at the 2021 World Championships, held in Sweden, where he placed twentieth in the short program and twenty-third in the free program to finish twenty-third overall.
+This result qualified a men's place for Sweden at the 2022 Winter Olympics.
+In the free skate, he became the first Swede to land a quadruple Salchow in competition.